Data Processing Agreement

-If there is a conflict or inconsistency between this Agreement, the Standard Contractual Clauses, the Business Services Terms, any applicable Supplemental Terms and Policies, or the Snap Terms of Service the order of priority will be: Standard Contractual Clauses (but only to the extent of the transfer of personal data as described above), this Agreement, the Supplemental Terms and Policies, the Business Services Terms, and the Snap Terms of Service.
+If there is a conflict or inconsistency between this Agreement, the Data Transfer Agreement, the Business Services Terms, any applicable Supplemental Terms and Policies, or the Snap Terms of Service the order of priority will be: the Data Transfer Agreement (but only to the extent it applies under section 6.a above), this Agreement, the Supplemental Terms and Policies, the Business Services Terms, and the Snap Terms of Service.

 Schedule 1: Details of Data Processing

 A. List of Parties